realmorg/realm/apps/blog/src/pages/posts/project-is-under-maintenance-mode.md

 date: 2025-06-05
 ---

-## Realm Framework Announcement: Transition and Recommendations
+## Realm Framework Update: Transition to Maintenance and Future Guidance

-First and foremost, a heartfelt thank you to everyone who has contributed to Realm Framework over the years.
-Open Source is challenging work, and many of the larger features and refactoring efforts would never have been possible without your support!
+Thank you to everyone who has shown interest in Realm Framework over the years.
+While community involvement has been limited, the project has benefited greatly from the feedback, and encouragement.
+That said, the bulk of the development, maintenance, and decision-making has been carried out solely by myself since its inception.

-As I write this in 2025, Realm Framework as a project has entered **"maintenance mode"**.
-This decision has been made due to several key factors:
+As of 2025, Realm Framework has officially transitioned into **"maintenance mode."** This decision is based on several key developments:

-1. **Instability in the Shadow DOM and Web Component API**: The browser implementations of the Shadow DOM and the Web Component API, which are core to the Realm Framework’s functionality, have seen frequent changes and instability.
-These shifts have introduced breaking changes that impact the framework’s core features, making it increasingly difficult to maintain compatibility.
+1. **Unstable Foundations in Web Standards**
+   The core technologies that Realm depends on—namely the Shadow DOM and Web Component APIs—have undergone frequent and unpredictable changes across browsers.
+These shifts have made maintaining stable, cross-browser behavior extremely difficult and time-consuming for a solo maintainer.

+2. **The Shifting Ecosystem**
-2. **Ecosystem Shifts**: The web development ecosystem has evolved rapidly, with alternative solutions gaining significant traction.
-Libraries like [Shoelace](https://github.com/shoelace-style/shoelace), which provide professionally designed, standards-based web components, have emerged as strong contenders.
-These alternatives offer robust support for modern web standards and are seeing widespread adoption.
+   The web development landscape has evolved significantly.
+Libraries like [Shoelace](https://github.com/shoelace-style/shoelace), which deliver well-designed, standard-compliant components, have emerged as leading alternatives.
+Their active communities and robust toolsets offer a more sustainable future for modern projects.

-3. **Diminished Active Usage**: As the primary maintainer (myself, a.k.a. the "core maintainer of Realm Framework since ~2017"), I no longer have active deployments of Realm in large-scale production applications.
-Without real-world usage to guide development, maintaining the framework becomes increasingly difficult and less impactful.
+3. **Lack of Real-World Usage**
+   Since Realm Framework is no longer being used in any of my active production applications, and with no other contributors involved, it has become impractical to continue innovating or expanding its features.
+The absence of field usage removes the real-world feedback that is vital for iterative improvement.

 ---

-### Commitment to Stability

-While the project is in maintenance mode, it will not undergo drastic API changes or introduce breaking shifts.
-One of our guiding principles has always been to minimize migration burdens for developers.
-Realm Framework will remain available, with occasional bug fixes and minor improvements, to support the existing user base.
+### What "Maintenance Mode" Means

+No breaking changes or major new features will be introduced going forward.
+My goal is to preserve stability and reduce disruption for existing users.
+While the project will stay online and usable, only occasional bug fixes and small updates will be made when necessary.

 ---

-### Recommendations for New Projects
+### If You're Starting a New Project

-For new projects, I **do not recommend adopting Realm Framework**.
-The underlying instability of the Shadow DOM and Web Component API, combined with ecosystem shifts, makes it challenging to guarantee long-term stability and support.

-Instead, I encourage developers to explore [Shoelace](https://github.com/shoelace-style/shoelace), a forward-thinking library of web components that:
+If you're starting fresh, **Realm Framework is not recommended**.
+The combination of evolving platform standards, lack of contributor involvement, and an outdated foundation makes Realm a less reliable choice for future-proof development.

+Instead, I suggest exploring [Shoelace](https://github.com/shoelace-style/shoelace), which provides:

-- Works with all frameworks 🧩
+- Compatibility with any frontend framework 🧩
-- Is fully customizable with CSS 🎨
+- Complete theming and customization via CSS 🎨
-- Includes an official dark theme 🌛
+- An official dark mode 🌛
-- Prioritizes accessibility ♿️
+- A strong emphasis on accessibility ♿️
-- Is built on modern web standards and actively maintained.

-Shoelace provides a stable, standards-based alternative that aligns with current industry trends and ensures compatibility with future web technologies.
+- A modern, actively maintained codebase

+Shoelace is better aligned with current web standards and enjoys consistent community and developer support.

 ---

-### Donations and Funding
+### Ending Donations and Support Funding

-Given the shift to maintenance mode, I no longer feel comfortable accepting donations for Realm Framework.
-As of today, all existing subscription tiers have been removed, and any recurring donations have been canceled.
-A small reserve remains to fund ongoing maintenance efforts, and bug bounties may be issued occasionally for critical issues.
+Since the project has always been a one-person effort, and with development now slowed to essential upkeep only, continuing to accept donations no longer feels appropriate.
+All recurring contributions have been canceled, and no new donations will be accepted.
+A small reserve remains for critical patches or occasional bug bounties.

 ---

-### Thank You!
+### In Gratitude

-Thank you for your understanding and continued support throughout the years.
-It has been an incredible journey, and I’m grateful for the contributions and trust from the community.

-Happy coding and best wishes for your projects,
-**The Realm Framework Team**
+Although this has been a mostly solo project, I'm deeply thankful for those who used, shared, or supported Realm Framework in any way.
+It has been an insightful and rewarding journey.

+Wishing you great success in your development journey,
+**Realm Framework (Maintained by a solo developer)**